Steve Kleisath: History

 Shai Hulud began recording material after The Advent of a Miracle was released.
 The band, consisting of guitarist Matt Fox, vocalist Chad Gilbert, guitarist Oliver Chapoy, and bassist Dave Silber, recorded an EP, titled A Profound Hatred of Man.
 Following the release, Shai Hulud recorded and released its debut album, Hearts Once Nourished with Hope and Compassion, which is considered a pinnacle hardcore punk album.
 Strongarm disbanded in 1998, as the members were burnt out at the time and wanted to work on a new project more in the post-hardcore and indie rock vein.
-Around this same time, Kleisath departed from Shai Hulud due to personal reasons.
+Around this same time, Kleisath departed from Shai Hulud for personal reasons.
 The new project, called Further Seems Forever, began in 1998, with Kleisath, Neptune, Colbert, and Dominguez being the core of the band, with Chris Carrabba of Vacant Andys joining on vocals.
 Further Seems Forever would begin to work on new material, signing with Tooth & Nail Records in the process, after sending them a demo which contained four-songs.
 Around the time the album was finally being prepared to record, Carrabba was planning to leave the band.
 However, the band debuted in 1999, From the 27th State, with Carrabba on the EP.
 In 2000, Strongarm reunited at Furnace Fest in Alabama over August 11 through 13th, with the lineup of Kleisath and the Advent members.
 However, in the song "Trials", Kleisath moved aside to let Matt Fox of Shai Hulud play drums.
 In 2001, The Moon is a Down, was released by Further Seems Forever, with the same lineup.
 In December 2001, Kleisath filled in as drummer for indie rock band The Rocking Horse Winner, when their drummer Matthew Crum took sick.